Earthquakes on May 17, 2026

 29.0 km---✓ ReviewedUSGS →

-A magnitude 3.9 earthquake was recorded 121 km NNE of Cruz Bay, U.S. Virgin Islands on May 17, 2026 at 22:31 UTC.
-At a depth of 29.0 km, the event was shallow crustal.
+May 17, 2026 brought a magnitude 3.9 earthquake 121 km NNE of Cruz Bay, U.S. Virgin Islands, logged at 22:31 UTC.
+This was a shallow crustal earthquake, focused at 29.0 km depth.
 The epicenter is at 19.305°, -64.270°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 22:26:55 UTC